Homo Sapiens, Harari (& Harakiri) - Part 1

 In a chapter in his book Sapiens dismissively titled An animal of no significance, he's out to show how unremarkable humans are, while nodding ever so slightly in the other direction.

 He's harmlessly right when he echoes others: “As far as we know, only Sapiens can talk about entire kinds of entities that they have never seen, touched or smelled.” - The Tree of Knowledge, Sapiens.
-But dangerously wrong when he adds that these things do “not really exist” or are merely rooted in common myths “that exist only in people’s collective imagination”.
+But he's dangerously wrong when he adds that these things do “not really exist” or are merely rooted in common myths “that exist only in people’s collective imagination”.

 If you ignore material objects, most human realities — our ever-growing, real-time depository of desire, loathing, trust, regret, memory, dreams, greed, anger, fear, happiness, sadness, loneliness — are “never seen, touched or smelled”.
 Are they any less real?
 To us?
 To others?
 Isn’t a mother’s love more real to her (and her son) than the smartphone she gifts him?
 Or are these realities too “fictions”, as Harari hints?
 As illusory as his other “fictions” - religion, money, nation, law, money, justice, human rights?

 Harari dedicates Sapiens to “loving memory” of his father: is that (loving or memory or both) fiction or fact?

 In a chapter The Battle of Good and Evil Harari uses high-school debating tactics to simplify.
 He argues that monotheism explains order but is foxed by evil.
 Dualism explains evil, but is foxed by order.
 Then his cocksure conclusion "one logical way of solving the riddle: to argue that there is a single omnipotent God - and He's evil.
 But nobody in history has had the stomach for such a belief."
 Harari is unable to demonstrate precisely how his way is logical or how it's solving anything, let alone the riddle.
 So he skips past, briskly - debating trophy firmly in hand.